christsven/H.E.A.T/factions/German VJTF Panzergrenadier Division.md

 Due to a lack of experience regarding mobilization at a divisional level, the strain on logistic is quite high.
-Transport units must perform an order check with 2 pin markers when moving out of reserve to represent the stressed personnel.</br>
+Transport units must perform an order check with 2 pin markers when moving out of reserve to represent the stressed personnel.

 *TLDR +2 pin on all reserve transports*

 ### High Training standards

 Many NATO soldiers had extensive pre-deployment training in JMRCs, allowing them to perform better under stressful situations.
-Regular or Veteran infantry units are allowed to reroll failed morale checks.</br>
+Regular or Veteran infantry units are allowed to reroll failed morale checks.

 *TLDR reroll failed morale checks for reg/vet infantry groups*

 ***